re-js/reactive-box/README.md

 5. We run reactive expression
 6. We are increasing the value of reactive `a` for demonstration subscriber reaction

+### Atomic

 These are three basic elements necessary for creating data flow any difficulty.

 The first element is a reactive container for an immutable value.
 All reactions beginning from container change value reaction.

 The second one is the middle element.
 It uses all reactive containers as a source of values and returns the result of the expression.
 It's a transformer set of reactive values to a single one.
 The selector can be used as a reactive container in other selectors and expressions.

 It subscribes to change in any of the dependencies.
-And will recalculate the value if some of the dependency changed.
+And will recalculate the value if some of the dependency changed, but will propagate changes only if the return value changed.

 And the last one is a reaction subscriber.
 It provides the possibility to subscribe to change any set of reactive containers.
 It can be run again after the listener was called.

-- It's designed to make [dirty reads](https://en.wikipedia.org/wiki/Isolation_%28database_systems%29#Dirty_reads) impossible - your reactions will only be called when there is a consistent state for them to run on. _Such is known as dependency tracking or a diamond problem._
+### Deep inside

 - It runs calculations synchronously.

+- It's designed to make [dirty reads](https://en.wikipedia.org/wiki/Isolation_%28database_systems%29#Dirty_reads) impossible - your reactions will only be called when there is a consistent state for them to run on. _The task of dependency tracking or a diamond problem solved._

+### In the real world

 Below we will talk about more high level abstraction, to the world of React and integration reactive-box into, for best possibilities together!